NOI Calculator

 42%–55%

 Among the highest property tax rates in the US compress NOI margins below what investors from low-tax states expect.
-No state income tax.
 Dallas and Houston markets face ongoing supply pressure in 2026.
 Strong landlord-friendly laws reduce management friction.

 Florida (FL)